pixelated/puppet-pixelated/README.md

 *This might take quite a while!*

 This script will automate the installation of the LEAP Provider and the Pixelated Platform.
-During the installation, it'll prompt you the information requested when running the `leap new .` command from [Bootstrap the provider](https://leap.se/en/docs/platform/tutorials/single-node-email#bootstrap-the-provider) section of the LEAP tutorial.
+During the installation, it'll prompt you for the information requested when running the `leap new .` command from [Bootstrap the provider](https://leap.se/en/docs/platform/tutorials/single-node-email#bootstrap-the-provider) section of the LEAP tutorial.
 Go there for more information about this step.

 After the script finishes running, you should have your brand new provider all set up.
-You can proceed creatting accounts and using them.
+You can begin creating accounts and using them.

 To create a mail account on your new provider, open [https://localhost/](https://localhost/) and sign up.
 To use the account, open [https://localhost:8080/](https://localhost:8080) and log into your new account.